UIUC-iSchool-DataStories/spr2024/week08/lecture16.md

 <p class="fragment">We must also take into account our role in the presentation; we bring unique motivation, style and methods to our storytelling.</p>

-<p class=fragment">We can codify this in our presentation of our visualizations.</p>
+<p class="fragment">We can codify this in our presentation of our visualizations.</p>

 ---